Skip to main content

 To start, you’ll want to incorporate something that sparks socialization.
 If your company uses a communication platform like Slack, I recommend a simple integration like Donut.

-This sort of prompted meet and greet technology can inspire the person to make connections with people who they may not normally interact with in their day-to-day work.
+This sort of prompted meet-and-greet technology can inspire the person to make connections with people who they may not normally interact with in their day-to-day work.
 Understanding their counterpart's role will help them understand a different aspect of the business and see possibilities for collaborating across departments and disciplines.

-Next, you’ll want to introduce tools that complement your onboarding process.
-For example, gamified learning platforms can make dense material more digestible, while virtual reality (VR) tools can offer immersive office tours or simulations of actual job scenarios.
-Augmented reality (AR) apps could superimpose useful information over real-world views, like pointing out different departments in a large office.
+Gamified learning platforms can make dense material more digestible, while virtual reality (VR) tools can offer immersive office tours or simulations of actual job scenarios.

 As these technologies become more sophisticated and ingrained into how people live their everyday lives, incorporating them ensures your process is not only current but versatile.
 Especially in remote working scenarios, tech tools can bridge gaps and simulate in-person interactions.